 Some of the best solutions are the simplest ones.
 I want to share some of realizations and lessons learned while pioneering a new perspective focused on transforming what the public sees as trash into sustainable housing.

 Our Salvage Built Tiny Texas Houses have 100% American grown, harvested, and processed trees for the lumber.
 Most were cut down and sliced up for use decades ago, in many cases more than a century.
 The iron ore, copper, and other metals used to make the hardware was American mined, smelted, and ultimately manufactured into some of the best door and window hardware in the world.
+On the Internet there was an interesting comparison of branded drugs and generics.
 We used these incredible natural resources and the once unmatched work ethic over the last 15 generations to build American homes that lasted for more than a century.
 That period ended by the 1960‘s with the advent of built in obsolescence and the move offshore to foreign manufacturing.

 Nearly all of the doors, windows, hardware, sinks, and materials we use were originally made before the mid 1900’s, by Americans who lived in a world flush with resources and opportunity.
 We still have those, but people have become blind to the wealth before our eyes and have somehow come to think that if it has been used once, it can not be as good as new.

 I believe that we can refocus on those same resources and rebuild our nation from what are actually incredible treasure loads of materials waiting to be salvaged throughout this country.